Nzibosco/newscrape/README.md

 The applicattion allows you to save and comment on articles, so you can remember your most important details.

-You can revisted saved articles or delete them.
+You can revisit saved articles or delete them.

 ## Technology